Is this real life? Is this just fantasy?

 So, I like to think the reenactor – a champion of jerky tradition and pride – is looking down from somewhere ethereal at the Buc-ee’s jerky counter and pleased that their life’s work wasn’t in vain.

-Better than most fast food road trip options, but not as good as local mom-and-pop barbecue establishments.
+While the brisket sandwich is better than most fast food road trip options, it’s not as good as local mom-and-pop barbecue establishments.

 Certainly, I’m not here to tell you to drive past a local smoker who’s doing barbecue to go to Buc-ee’s, but I am willing to tell you it’s probably the best mass-produced road trip sandwich available.